Tucson: UNESCO City of Gastronomy

 Did you know the oldest family-run continuously operating Mexican restaurant in the United States is in downtown Tucson?
 It’s El Charro Café, run by Chef Carlotta Flores, and in 2022 the restaurant celebrated its 100-year anniversary.
 Founded by Flores’ great aunt, Monica Flin, Flores honors her aunt’s culinary traditions in her menu as well as the historic building the restaurant occupies.
 El Charro is the birthplace of the chimichanga, which we’d suggest you order with the restaurant’s famed carne seca (dried beef).
 Just as Flin would have done 100 years ago, Flores dries the carne in a cage on the roof of the restaurant for an optimal flavor punch.

 While Flin’s journey as a restauranter was one of constant struggle (she used to take patron’s orders, then run down the street to purchase ingredients at the local Chinese grocer before returning to prepare food), Flores has taken her great aunt’s founding principles and her own business acumen to expand El Charro into a restaurant dynasty.
-Today, Flores is the matriarch behind the casual eatery Pub 1922, the celebrated steak and seafood Charro Steak and Del Rey, the plant-focused Charro Vida, and the The Monica.
+Today, Flores is the matriarch behind the casual eatery Pub 1922, the celebrated steak and seafood Charro Steak and Del Rey, and the The Monica.
 The latter is named after Flin and features favorite family recipes as well as those curated by community members.

 Purveyors that Pack a Punch